Program Committee and Advisor

 Dissertation and Final Examination

-Students must submit the final copy of the dissertation to the Graduate School in digital format.
+Students must submit the final copy of the dissertation to the Graduate School in digital format through ProQuest at www.dissertations.wsu.edu.
 The Graduate School will provide guidelines for the proper procedure.
-The candidate for degree will continue to submit one paper copies of the title page, one paper copies of the abstract, and one original signature pages on 100% bond.
-Signatures should be in black ink.
+The candidate for degree will continue to submit one digital copy of the title page, abstract, and signature page in myWSU.
+Instructions are provided on the Graduate School website.
+The Hold Harmless/Copyright Agreement form and completion of the online Survey of Earned Doctorates are also required after passing your final doctoral exam.

 In addition, copies must be provided to the department, committee chair and any committee member requesting it.
 For the department copy, submit an unbound signed copy and $20.